Getting Ready For Camp

 - Click on “submit registration” to finish.

-- We accept most prescription insurance plans and co-payments should be similar to those at your local pharmacy.
+- Pack My Rx accepts most prescription insurance plans and co-payments should be similar to those at your local pharmacy.

-- Once we receive your registration, we will verify coverage and notify you if we have any issues.
+- Once your registration is received, Pack My Rx will verify coverage and notify you if they have any issues.

-- We do not accept any Medicaid plans other than Florida’s.
+- Pack My Rx does not accept any Medicaid plans other than Michigan’s.
 Contact Trudy for instructions if you use Medicaid in any other state.

-- We will make every effort to bill your insurance.
-In the event that prescriptions are not covered, we will contact you to give you options for getting the medication.
+- Pack My Rx will make every effort to bill your insurance.
+In the event that prescriptions are not covered, Pack My Rx will contact you to give you options for getting the medication.
 You are responsible for any out-of-pocket cost and it will be charged to your credit card.

-- Although prescriptions usually cannot be filled until the monthly refill date, we will dispense the medication so it arrives on time to camp.
-Please understand that you cannot refill your child’s medication while your child is away as this will cause your insurance to reject Direct Meds’ insurance claim.
-If we cannot bill the insurance before shipping the medication, we will continue to try to bill your insurance for a maximum of 30 days, after which we will charge your credit card the full retail price of the medication dispensed.
+- Although prescriptions usually cannot be filled until the monthly refill date, Pack My Rx will dispense the medication so it arrives on time to camp.
+Please understand that you cannot refill your child’s medication while your child is away as this will cause your insurance to reject the Pack My Rx insurance claim.
+If Pack My Rx cannot bill the insurance before shipping the medication, they will continue to try to bill your insurance for a maximum of 30 days, after which your credit card will be charged the full retail price of the medication dispensed.

-30 days (May 18 – 1st session and June 15 – 2nd session) before camp starts, Direct Meds of Florida must have:
+30 days (May 16 – 1st session and June 13 – 2nd session) before camp starts, Paw Paw Village Pharmacy must have:

 - A completed registration